StoneT2000/Kaggle-RPS-Tournament-Runner/README.md

 ![rps-tourney](assets/rps-tourney.gif)

-to see a live display of a leaderboard of 4 bots.
+to see a live display of a leaderboard of 5 agents.
 Sample agents are paper only, rock only, and random agents.

 ## Configuration

 You can configure which agents you want to run in the `botlist` variable in `configs.js`

-Within the configs variable `configs.js`, you can also change a number of other configurations from ranking system to when you want the tournament to end to max number of matches (1000 episodes each) to run.
+Within the configs variable `configs.js`, you can also change a number of other configurations from ranking system to when you want the tournament to end to max concurrent matches to run.
+Documentation is in `configs.js`

 If you would like to configure the kaggle RPS configurations, see `main.py`, you can change e.g. the episodeSteps configurations.